 Section 1: The Bible – We believe the Bible, consisting of sixty-six books of the Old and New Testaments, is the verbally inspired, infallible, inerrant Word of God.
 The Bible is God-breathed (II Tim.
 3:16) and is to be the final authority in all matters of faith and practice.

 We further believe that God has preserved His Word through the manuscripts of the Textus Receptus and Maseoretic texts.
-For English-speaking people, these texts are reflected in the King James Version (KJV).
-Therefore, the King James Version of the Bible shall be the official and only translation used by this church and its ministries (II Tim.
+For English-speaking people, these texts are most accurately reflected in the King James Version (KJV).
+Therefore, the King James Version of the Bible shall be the official and only translation used for the public teaching or preaching of this church and its ministries (II Tim.
 3:16-17; II Pet.
 1:20-21).
+However, we do not make the translation issue a test of orthodoxy, fellowship, or spirituality, and will be charitable toward those who differ.

 Section 2: The Godhead – We believe in God the Father, God the Son, and God the Holy Spirit eternally existing as three persons, and yet are still One.
 These are co-eternal in being, co-identical in nature, co-equal in power and glory, and have the same attributes and perfections (Gen. 1:26; Deut.
 6:4; Isa 6:3).